-What Are Renter’s Rights?
+What Are Renter’s Rights in Miami?

 As a whole, renter’s rights are protection, enshrined in the law, that make sure that any residence is held to certain standards.
 Judges have established case law and legislatures have issued statutes to ensure that renters do not have to fight landlords by themselves.